Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Method

-and it lists the parameters.
-We construct the reduced model using the R package \textit{OpenMx} with the optimizer CSOLNP and employ the FIML technique to estimate the parameters and provide the \textit{OpenMx} syntax in the online appendix.
+lists the parameters.
+We use the R package \textit{OpenMx} with the optimizer CSOLNP to construct the reduced model and employ the FIML technique to estimate the parameters.
+We provide the \textit{OpenMx} and \textit{Mplus} 8 syntax on the Github website.